websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/consuming-graphql-apis.md

    **User Name:** `test@liferay.com`
    **Password:** `test`
 1. Go to Control Panel &rarr; Sites &rarr; Sites.
-1. Click the Actions button next to the Liferay site and choose *Go to Site Settings*.
+1. Click the Actions button next to the Liferay Site and choose *Go to Site Settings*.

 The Site ID appears at the top of the Details section.
 It's an Integer, like `20122`.